romanzipp/Laravel-Skeleton/README.md

 ## Documentation

-You can find the documentaiton on [romanzipp.github.io/Laravel-Skeleton](https://romanzipp.github.io/Laravel-Skeleton/)
+You can find the documentation on [romanzipp.github.io/Laravel-Skeleton](https://romanzipp.github.io/Laravel-Skeleton/)

 ## License